 Heat Pumps vs. Furnaces in Charlotte, NC

-Acosta Heating & Cooling has been in the business for five decades years.
+Acosta Heating, Cooling & Electrical has been in the business for five decades years.
 We are happy to answer any questions you have about the differences between heat pumps and furnaces, and we can help you select a system that works for you.
 We serve the Greater Charlotte area and surrounding parts of South Carolina.
-Acosta Heating & Cooling can help service your heater or furnace.
+Acosta can help service your heater or furnace.
 Working with your current heat options or totally upgrading can help you and your family be comfortable when the temperature is cooler.

 What Is a Heat Pump?

 A heat pump is run on electricity.
 This is the most common type of heating for homes in moderate climates.
 The installation service is also less time intensive and will cost less than a furnace.
 Heat pumps are quieter than traditional furnaces.
 Another benefit of heat pumps is that there’s no danger of carbon monoxide poisoning!
 There is no chance for a gas leak, which makes it safer.
 Heat pumps are known to be one of the most energy-efficient HVAC options available to homeowners.
 The heat pump can replace your air conditioner as well, making this can be a good choice if you need to replace your air conditioner soon.
 There are ductless versions of heat pumps that you can use in your home if you cannot count on having functional and clean air ducts and vents.